ET Investors Have Opportunity to Lead Energy Transfer LP Securities Fraud Lawsuit

-LOS ANGELES, July 22, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Energy Transfer LP ("Energy Transfer" or the "Company") (NYSE: ET).
+BENSALEM, Pa., July 29, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Energy Transfer LP ("Energy Transfer" or the "Company") (NYSE: ET).

 Class Period: April 13, 2017 – December 20, 2021